OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 After you have explored your data and finalized spatial boundaries, the Full Repo offers the rest of the scripts and files you need to complete your OHI+ assessment.

-**The Full Repo is a repository pre-populated with _r scripts_ and _data layers_ disaggregated from the most recent global OHI assessment, structured in the same way as the global OHI assessments.** This way you don't need to start your assessment from scratch.
-You can explore a working repository and build from there.
+**The Full Repo is a repository pre-populated with _R scripts_ and _data layers_ disaggregated from the most recent global OHI assessment, structured in the same way as the global OHI assessments.** This way you don't need to start your assessment from scratch; you can explore a working repository and build from there.
 For example, instead of writing scripts for goal models from the beginning, you can modify existing scripts to suit your own needs.
 Data layers disaggregated from the global assessments are available to use, however, we do recommend that you replace as many global data with higher-resolution local data as possible.

 ### What's in the Full Repo?

 **The Full Repo contains all the files you need to calculate scores, and produce figures and reports:**

 - _data layers_ are organized into one folder (`layers`), with a registry that lists attributes about them and what they are for (`layers.csv`)  <!--- to add: `layers_meta.csv` --->
-- _goal models_ are organized in one file (`functions.r`) in configure (`conf`) folder
+- _goal models_ are organized in one file (`functions.r`) in the configure (`conf`) folder
-- _pressures_ and _resilience_ matrices that indicate which pressures/resilience apply to which goal
+- _pressures_ and _resilience_ matrices that indicate which pressures/resilience apply to which goal, also in the configure (`conf`) folder
-- Scripts that use `ohicore`, an `R` package built by the OHI team to calculate OHI scores, create visuals and other core operations of the Ocean Health Index.
+- scripts that use `ohicore`, an `R` package built by the OHI Team to calculate OHI scores, create visuals and other core operations.

 You can see a full description of each file and script and how they are organized in the [File System](http://ohi-science.org/manual/#file-system-organization) section.

 ### How to request a Full Repo?

-To request a Full Repository, you will need to email info@ohi-science.org with:
+To request a Full Repository, you will need to email info @ohi-science.org with:

 - [shape files of your finalized spatial boundaries](http://ohi-science.org/manual/#request-a-full-repository-with-offshore-boundaries)
-- the name of your scenario, which is to the unit of your assessment and the year (e.g. province2016, region2015)
+- the name of your scenario, which is often the definition of your assessment region and the year (e.g. province2016, region2015)

 We can then provide you with a Full Repo with the regions defined and pre-populated data layers extracted from the most recent global assessment according to your regional boundaries.

 # Starter Repository

-In the Starter Repo, you will have one main _ Prep_ folder, where you will organize and explore available data, finalize spatial boundaries, while learning the Github/Rstudio workflow.
-All files are written in _R_ (or _Rmarkdown_) language.
+In the Starter Repo, you will have one main **_prep_** folder, where you will organize and explore available data and finalize spatial boundaries while learning the Github/RStudio workflow.
+To be transparent and repeatable, all files should be written in _R_ (or _R Markdown_).

 ## Discovering and gathering input information

-To promote transparent communication and aid in reproducibility, it is always a good practice to record information on data sources and a brief explanation of how they are processed in the script.
-For example, you could include:
+To promote transparent communication and aid in reproducibility, it is always a good practice to record information about data sources (i.e. 'metadata') and explanation of how they are processed in the script.
+For example, it is important to include:

 - data source
 - data url or website
 - date accessed, contact information
 - processing plan

-A hallmark of the OHI is that **it uses freely-available existing information (data and indicators) to create the models that capture the philosophies of individual goals.** The quality of the inputs are important because calculated Index scores area only as good ad the inputs on which they are based.
-Assembling the appropriate input information, which means both discovering and gathering data and indicators, is an important part of any OHI assessment.
+A hallmark of the OHI is that **it uses freely-available existing information (data and indicators) to create the models that capture the philosophies of individual goals.** The quality of the inputs are important because calculated OHI scores area only as good as the inputs on which they are based, and it is important to identify what was included (and excluded).
+Assembling the appropriate input information, which means discovering, gathering, and processing data and indicators, is critical to any OHI assessment.

-Once your team has tailored the OHI framework appropriately for your study area and identified the information that ideally would be included, the data discovery and gathering process can begin.
+Reading [Best practices for assessing ocean health in multiple contexts using tailorable frameworks](https://peerj.com/articles/1503/) can help you plan what information to look for.
+Then, after your team has tailored the OHI framework for your study area and identified the information that ideally would be included, the data discovery and gathering process can begin.
 There are many decisions to make when deciding which data are available and appropriate to include in your assessment.
 Finding appropriate data requires problem-solving abilities and creativity, particularly when ideal data are unavailable.
 You will need input information to calculate status models as well as pressures and resilience.

 ### Thinking creatively